AustinCodingAcademy/alumni-gitbook/2019-summer/6-whiteboarding.md

 ## Onsite interviews

+## Interview day: What to expect

+Onsite interviews can last anywhere between a few hours to a full day.
+You'll typically be met by a recruiter or someone from HR who will serve as your host for the day.
+They'll welcome you, perhaps give you a tour of the office, and spend a few minutes chatting about the plan for your visit.
+This is a great time to ask questions so you know what to expect.

+Technical interview formats vary between companies.
+Some employers favor 1:1 coding interviews, while others will have 2 or 3 engineers interview the candidate at one time.
+Ask your host what to expect.

+If your visit is scheduled for a full day, someone from the company will take you to lunch.
+This will likely be a product manager, team lead, or HR representative.
+Lunch hour will be more casual than the technical interviews, but remember that it is still an interview!
+Be prepared to talk about your reasons for applying to the company, your career goals, and the projects you've worked on.

+At the end of your interview day, your host will typically have a closing chat with you to debrief and see how things went.
+This is a good time to ask about the next steps in the process.

+After your onsite interviews, follow up with each interviewer by sending a brief thank-you email.

 ## Whiteboarding

 Whiteboarding has a reputation for being the hardest part of the interview process.
 During whiteboarding interviews, the candidate stands in front of a white board and solves a coding problem while writing and talking out loud.